chandantiwari/mindmeld/README.txt

 Myers-Briggs and Astrology Connection

-I was curious about how _scientific_ astrology really was; so I performed a test using machine learning.
+I was curious about how _scientific_ astrology and numerology was; so I performed a test using machine learning.
 I scraped celebrity data from celebritytypes.com site for their MBTI types, seperately I downloaded celebrity birthdays from another site, generated their Lewi, Millman, Chinese, Spiller signs then I connected the two.
-So the dataset (of around 300 points) had both scientific and astrologic in the same record.
-For each data point, in a loop, it was made held-out test data and a classifier was trained using the rest, then, the success on the held-out record was tested.
-The aim was trying to predict individual letters of MBTI type on by one, such as I or E, N or S, meaning each classifier was a two-label classifier.
+So the dataset (of around 300 points) had both scientific and astrologic data in the same record.
+Then, for each data point, in a loop, I made it held-out test data, trained a classifier on the rest, then tested the result on the held-out record.

+The classification aim was trying to predict individual letters of MBTI type, seperately on each, such as I or E, N or S. So each classifier was a two-label classifier.
 For each test we would only try to predict one letter at a time.

-The average success rate I obtained using this method was %58.2 which I believe indicates the presence of a pattern.
-The naive classifier (random choice between two classes) predictably succeeded at only
-%50.
-Since the dimensionality of this data is high, the classifier could benefit from more data, if there is something to this.
+The average success rate I obtained using this method was %57, this indicates the presence of a pattern.
+The naive classifier (random choice between two classes) predictably succeeded at only %50.
+The dimensionality of this data is high, so IMO the classifier could benefit from more data.